 Let’s dive straight in – here are the best types of flooring for families with young kids!

 Some people turn up their noses at laminate flooring, but for young children, it is ideal.
-Not only is contemporary lino flooring very classy and presentable, but it is also easy to clean and inexpensive compared with other hard floor types.
+Not only is contemporary lino flooring very classy and presentable, but it is also easy to clean and inexpensive compared with other hard floor types like engineered hardwood flooring.
 You don’t need to worry about damaging super expensive wood or stone, but instead can let your kids be kids and clean up quickly at the end of the day.

 Parquet wood floor

 Carpets can be a blessing and a curse for families with young kids.
-While they are, of course, softer than hard floorings and therefore safer for kids who are prone to falling or playing on the ground, they can stain easily – not suitable for messy toddlers!
+While they are softer than hard floorings and therefore safer for kids prone to falling or playing on the ground, they can stain easily – unsuitable for messy toddlers!

-Easy-clean carpets are made from less absorbent synthetic materials that can stand the test of cleaning products and regular spills.
+Easy-clean carpets are made from less absorbent synthetic materials that withstand cleaning products and regular spills.